yash02896/world-chain/contracts/README.md

 - The PBH Multicall allows WorldID usrs to execute a multicall with top of block inclusion by attaching a valid WorldID proof in the calldata.
 The proof is verified either by block builder before transaction inclusion, or onchain.
 This mechanism enables non-4337 transactions to have top of block inclusion.

 *PBHSignatureAggregator*
 - The `PBHSignatureAggregator` serves as a utility contract to the bundler to aggregate UserOperation proofs onto the aggregate signature of `handleAggregatedOps`.
-It also serves as a cryptographic link between the `PBHEntryPoint` guaranteeing a bundler cannot change the target address of a PBH UserOperation to the EntryPoint making it a non-priority operation.
+It also serves as a cryptographic link between the `PBHEntryPoint`, and the Priority UserOperation thereby guaranteeing a bundler cannot change the target address of a PBH Bundle to the EntryPoint yielding non-priority transaction ordering.

 *PBH4337Module*
 - The `PBH4337Module` is an extension of the [Safe 4337 module](https://github.com/worldcoin/safe-modules/blob/9abf69ea1df673c1010aeb9bbbc6aa14124ba425/modules/4337/contracts/Safe4337Module.sol) that returns a custom validation path based on the [nonce key](https://github.com/worldcoin/world-chain/blob/6f0b018fdd937b0d023569755cb90f2a1f1abd65/contracts/src/PBH4337Module.sol#L16).
 The validation path returned from `_validateSignatures` allows the bundler to seamlessly group PBH UserOperations that specify the `PBHSignatureAggregator`.